Title: | Minimalist Async Evaluation Framework for R |

 Specifying dispatcher = FALSE

-additional dispatcher logic.
-In this case daemons connect directly to the
+, daemons connect directly to the host and

-host and tasks are distributed in a round-robin fashion.
-Optimal scheduling
+tasks are distributed in a round-robin fashion.
+As tasks are queued at each

-is not guaranteed as the duration of tasks cannot be known a priori,
+daemon, optimal scheduling is not guaranteed as the duration of each task

-However, this provides the most resource-light approach, suited to working
+remain idle.
+However, this provides the most resource-light approach, suited

-with similar-length tasks, or where concurrent tasks typically do not exceed
+to working with similar-length tasks, or where concurrent tasks typically do

-Specifying ‘url’ as a character string allows tasks to be distributed across the network. ‘n’ is not required in this case, and disregarded if supplied.
+as a character string allows tasks to be distributed across

-automatically adjusts to the number of daemons actually connected, allowing
+Host / dispatcher automatically adjusts to the number of daemons actually

 Switching the URL scheme to 'tls+tcp://' automatically upgrades the